iyioio/common/packages/convo-lang/README.md

 print(value)

 ```

+### new( type:Struct )
+Creates a new object with defaults based on the given type

+### describeStruct( type:Struct value:any )
+Returns the given value as a markdown formatted string

 ### eq( ...values:any )
 Returns true if all given values are equal.
 Object equality is checked by by reference.
 Values must